Glossary of Terms

-A lawyer practising in the National Capital Region who is hired to provide procedural assistance on matters before the Supreme Court of Canada.
-You are not required to have an agent on an application for leave to appeal, only on an appeal.
+A lawyer practicing in the National Capital Region who is hired to provide procedural assistance on matters before the Supreme Court of Canada.
+You are not required to have an agent on an application for leave to appeal, nor on an appeal.

 A proceeding in which a case is brought before a higher court to have it review a lower court's judgment and to convince it that the lower court's judgment was incorrect.

 A person who applies for leave to appeal to the Supreme Court of Canada or who brings a "motion".